128technology/docs/docs/intro_installation_quickstart_aws.md

 The following infrastructure must exist in your AWS account:
 * A VPC where the Session Smart Router will be deployed.
 * The existing VPC is segmented with at least three subnets.
-The role of each subnet is described below:
+The role of each subnet is described below

-  * Public subnet.
+#### Public Subnet
 The expectation is that this subnet provides connectivity to enable communication with external/remote SSR peers.
+For MIST managed deployment, this subnet should also provide access to the MIST cloud infrastructure.

-  * Private subnet.
+#### Private subnet
 The expectation is that this subnet provides connectivity to internal workloads within the cloud.

-  * Management subnet.
+#### Management subnet
+This subnet is most useful for conductor managed deployments.
 The expectation is that this subnet meets the following capabilities:
 * The subnet is reachable for SSH for administration purposes.
 * The interface of the Conductor that is going to manage this router must be reachable from this subnet.

 :::important
 Please note that deploying Session Smart Routers without a valid token or certificate will be limited to deployments within the cloud only.
 If your use case requires the deployment of an SSR on your premises as well, please contact your Juniper Sales representative.